BusdriverAK/seattle-201n11/class-15-preview-301/README.md

 - [What Google Learned From Its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html)

 <a id="301"></a>

-## 301 Preview

-Preview of the topics in Code 301, and some over-arching 'how the web works' discussion.

 ### Structure of 301
 - Daily pair programming